karuppiah7890/blog/content/posts/using-ci-cd-artifacts-for-faster-docker-image-builds.md

 By the way, there are also many tools in the Docker ecosystem.
 For example, I have seen so many tools (surely great ones!) to help with building Docker images -
-* https://buildpacks.io with support for different languages
+* [buildpacks](https://buildpacks.io) with support for different languages
 * Spring Boot v2.3.2 docs for building Docker image with [gradle](https://docs.spring.io/spring-boot/docs/2.3.2.RELEASE/gradle-plugin/reference/html/#build-image) or [maven](https://docs.spring.io/spring-boot/docs/2.3.2.RELEASE/maven-plugin/reference/html/#build-image).
 It internally uses [buildpacks](https://buildpacks.io/) and [paketo](https://paketo.io/)
 * [jib](https://github.com/GoogleContainerTools/jib) - Building container images
 for Java applications
+* [packer](https://www.packer.io/) - supports Docker images and also Virtual
+Machine images, and has support for many cloud platform related services too

 There are probably more!
 These were just a few that I noticed when I was checking out about building images for our Spring Boot Java application.
 The